Hobyo: Sultanate of Hobyo

 By the late 19th century, the Imamate began to decline.
 At the start of Colonialism in Somalia in 1884, shortly after the Berlin Conference, a young ambitious rebel called Sultan Kenadiid of the Majeerteen, managed to conquer Hobyo and established The Kingdom of Hobyo in 1884.

 From 1900 to 1910, Hobyo was ruled by Yusuf Ali Kenadid who established the Sultanate of Hobyo in 1884.
 As with the Majeerteen Sultanate, the Sultanate of Hobyo exerted a strong centralized authority during its existence, and possessed all of the organs and trappings of an integrated modern state: a functioning bureaucracy, a hereditary nobility, titled aristocrats, a state flag, as well as a professional army.
 Both sultanates also maintained written records of their activities, which still exist.

 Initially, Ali Yusuf Kenadid's goal was to seize control of the neighboring Majeerteen Sultanate, which was then ruled by his cousin Boqor Osman Mahamud.
 However, he was unsuccessful in this endeavor, and was eventually forced into exile in Yemen.
 A decade later, in the 1880s, Kenadid returned from the Arabian Peninsula on a British ship with a band of Hadhrami musketeers and a group of devoted lieutenants.
 With their assistance, he managed to establish a sultanate in 1884.

-The Sultanate of Hobyo's cavalry and fort.